maxsitt/insect-detect-docs/docs/software/programming.md

 specified time interval (e.g. every second).
-The downscaled full FOV LQ frames (e.g. 416x416 px) can be saved to .jpg additionally, e.g. to include them in the training data, as the detection model will do inference on LQ frames (however you could also downscale the annotated HQ images in Roboflow).
+The downscaled full FOV LQ frames (e.g. 416x416 px) can be saved to .jpg additionally, e.g. to include them in the training data, as the detection model will do inference on LQ frames (however it is recommended downscale the annotated HQ images in Roboflow before training).

 Run the script with: